 Specifically, the community engagement process will contribute to:

 1. Understanding the public health priorities of key community constituents; and

 2. Identifying key community constituents who could collaborate to design and introduce initiatives that address these key public health priorities.

 The timetable for the local CHNA process went through December 2013.
 This fall was dedicated to gathering qualitative data via community forums with local citizens and stakeholders.
 The process also included further data collection and analysis, priority setting, development of action and implementation plans and adoption of those plans by the county health department and local hospitals.
 The Lerner Center, in consultation with the Onondaga County Health Department and local hospitals, helped to facilitate pieces of this process.

 Thirty-five CNY Master of Public Health students in the MPH 607 Public Health Administration class were split into 5 groups of seven members.
 Each group was assigned to coordinate and facilitate one of the below sessions in the months of October or November 2011, and produce a final report as the final project of the course.

 A total of 5 community sessions were facilitated by the student groups:

-For more information on PPACA and the federal Community Health Needs Assessment requirements, please click here for a paper overviewing the guidelines.
+For more information on PPACA and the federal Community Health Needs Assessment requirements, please click here for a paper over viewing the guidelines: Lerner Center_PPACA_CHNA Overview